airpair/expressjs-and-passportjs-sessions-deep-dive/post.md

 Luckily it never effected us in a material way, but I didn't want to take my chances.
 So I spent some time observing how Express and PassportJS plug into each other, here's what I learned on the way to uncovering what was going wrong.

-### 1.1 There is only One Session
+### 1.1 There is only ONE Session

-As [per the passport docs](http://passportjs.org/guide/configure/) configuring Passport looks something like this:
+As per the passportJS docs<sup>The official [passportJS docs](http://passportjs.org/guide/configure/)</sup> configuring Passport via express middleware looks something like this:

 <!--?prettify lang=javascript linenums=false?-->